openssl ec

 This specifies the output filename to write a key to or standard output by is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output filename should not be the same as the input filename.

-the output file password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+The password source for the input and output file.
+For more information about the format of arg see openssl passphrase-options.

 -text